Filtered Sessions

 Workplace Application:

-Participants will learn the seven steps to create documentation that will withstand the scrutiny of a judge or jury.
+Attendees will learn the seven steps to create documentation that is fair and will withstand the scrutiny of a judge or jury.

 Document, document, document.
 Sounds familiar?
 This standard mantra from your employment counsel is meant to encourage managers to memorialize performance/disciplinary conversations that shows efforts to help the employee be successful and supports employment decisions.
 And, importantly, documentation can provide a solid defense if prepared correctly.
 But, in reality, managers (and HR) are typically not taught how to effectively transcribe verbal coaching, counseling or disciplinary conversations into clear, unambiguous, defensible documentation.
 Learn the seven steps to creating 'bulletproof' documentation along with ways to tighten your documentation, words and phrases to avoid, and potential red flags for discrimination.
 Walk away with a usable framework and tips for perfecting your documentation.